Gregg L. Semenza: Retractions

-In 2011 Semenza retracted from Biochemical Journal one paper coauthored with Naoki Mori (and other collaborators), and in 2022 retracted four papers from PNAS according to Retraction Watch.
+In 2011, Semenza retracted a Biochemical Journal paper that he had coauthored with Naoki Mori and others.
+In 2022, he retracted four papers from PNAS, according to Retraction Watch.
 As of 2022, concerns about the integrity of images in 52 articles coauthored by Semenza have been raised on PubPeer.
 This has led to investigations by the journals where these articles appeared, resulting in many corrections, retractions and expressions of concern.

+In 2023, additional papers in PNAS and Oncogene were retracted.

+As of 2024, Semenza has had 13 of his research papers retracted due to data falsification via improper manipulation and/or duplication of images.

 Personal life

 Semenza is married to Laura Kasch-Semenza, whom he had met while at Johns Hopkins, and who currently operates one of the university's genotyping facilities.